Organizational Threat Modeling Service

 Healthcare & Life Sciences

-Model ransomware, data extortion, and third-party supply chain attack scenarios
+Model ransomware, data extortion, and supply chain attacks across providers, insurers, partners, and managed services.

 SaaS & Technology Providers

-Model abuse cases involving insider risk, tenant compromise, and cloud misconfiguration
+Model insider risk, tenant compromise, and cloud misconfiguration, and assess third-party and open-source dependencies.

 Retail & E-Commerce

-Model fraud campaigns, supply chain compromise, and large-scale data breach scenarios
+Model fraud campaigns, supply chain compromise, and large-scale breach scenarios across payment and logistics ecosystems.

 Manufacturing & Critical Infrastructure